heptarch/heptarch.github.io/drafts/demon.md

 discouraged, and those who keep asking are let go.
 A young woman is rumored to wander about and attend to the machines.
-When the network is abandoned, a larger enterprise continues.
+When the network is abandoned, a larger enterprise will continue.

 <!--ʕ.
 The darkness moves from system to system, a trail of dead stars in its wake.-->